sbooth/Pipeline/README.md

 }
 ```

-*command* contains the result of the transaction (whether it was committed or rolled back), and *value* is the value returned from the transaction block.
+`command` contains the result of the transaction (whether it was committed or rolled back), and `value` is the value returned from the transaction closure.

 Database transactions may also be performed asynchronously using `ConnectionQueue`.